 Social, Humanitarian & Cultural Issues (Third Committee)

-The Third Committee of the General Assembly at its seventy-second session, is chaired by H.E.
-Mr. Einar Gunnarsson (Iceland).
+The Third Committee of the General Assembly at its seventy-third session, is chaired by H.E.
+Mahmoud Saikal (Afghanistan).

 The General Assembly allocates to the Third Committee, agenda items relating to a range of social, humanitarian affairs and human rights issues that affect people all over the world.